How to Co-create a Minimum Viable Product (MVP) Outline in an Innovation Sprint

 Wizard of Oz Prototyping means creating a user experience that looks and feels very realistic, but is an illusion created to test an idea and generate a lot of really useful feedback very quickly and early on in your design process.
 The approach also means that you avoid incurring the cost of having to build the real solution.

-A storyboard is a method used by film makers to depict how a storyline will unfold, scene by scene.
+A storyboard is a method originally used by film makers to depict how a storyline will unfold, scene by scene.
+It has become a helpful tool in design sprints and innovation workshops.

-Using the Prototype Storyboard technique is a great way of testing the linear flow of how the user is likely to experience your new product or service, including any problems the user is experiencing and how they are likely to overcome those problems.
+The Prototype Storyboard technique is a great way of testing the linear flow of how the user experiences your innovation.
+The storyboard should include any problems the user is experiencing and how they are likely to overcome those problems.

-Storyboarding puts the person at the centre of the innovation development, and it’s a really low cost and simple way of presenting your ideas to your target audience for testing.
+Storyboarding puts the person at the centre of the innovation development.
+It’s a really low cost, simple way of presenting your ideas to your target audience for testing.

-You just need some pens and paper, and don’t even have to exhibit any artistic flair whatsoever, as long as the stages and actions are clear.
+You just need some pens and paper, and don’t have to exhibit any artistic flair whatsoever.
+The only important thing is to make that the stages and actions are clear.

 - Be character-driven: Characters are a great vehicle to express deep human needs and generate empathy and interest from your audience.